Netgear - WGR614 v7 (Netgear Firmware)

 If you don't know it you can check our list of default router and modem password list here.

 If you have changed it and don't remember it you may have to reset your device to factory default using the reset button on most routers.

 Once logged into your router click on "Port Forwarding / Port Triggering"

-Under 'Please select the service type' choose 'Port Triggering'
+Under 'Please select the service type' choose 'Port Forwarding'

 For 'Service Name' give this entry a name, this must be unique from any other entries.

-Under 'Service Type' choose which protocol to use for the triggering port.
+Under 'Service Type' choose which protocol to use.

 Example: 2100 to 2200 or 3000 to 3000